-This contrasts with the observation that the majority of organisms isolated from contaminated platelet bags are Gram-positive organisms (thought to originate predominately from the venipuncture site with skin saprophytes).15

-With the introduction of early bacterial detection, the observed rate of bacteria-related fatalities has substantially decreased (Figure 2) and virtually all cases of Gram-negative contamination can be prevented.^{16,17} In those rare cases of Gram-negative sepsis that occur despite an early bacterial detection step, human error is frequently identified as the cause.18
+This contrasts with the observation that the majority of organisms isolated from contaminated platelet bags are Gram-positive organisms (thought to originate predominately from the venipuncture site with skin saprophytes).
+With the introduction of early bacterial detection, the observed rate of bacteria-related fatalities has substantially decreased (Figure 2) and virtually all cases of Gram-negative contamination can be prevented.
+In those rare cases of Gram-negative sepsis that occur despite an early bacterial detection step, human error is frequently identified as the cause.
+In the contamination of the co